solana-labs/solana/bench-exchange/README.md

     orders in which case the orders are adjusted appropriately.
 Upon execution, tokens are distributed to the traders' accounts and any overlap or "negative spread" between orders is deposited into the Matcher's profit account.
-All successful trades are recorded in the data of a new solana account for posterity.
+All successful trades are recorded in the data of a new safecoin account for posterity.
 - Investor
   - Individual investors who hold a number of tokens and wish to trade them on the exchange.
-Investors operate as Solana thin clients who own a set of accounts containing tokens and/or order requests.
+Investors operate as Safecoin thin clients who own a set of accounts containing tokens and/or order requests.
 Investors post transactions to the exchange in order to request tokens and post or cancel order requests.
 - Matcher
   - An agent who facilitates trading between investors.
-Matchers operate as Solana thin clients who monitor all the orders looking for a trade match.
+Matchers operate as Safecoin thin clients who monitor all the orders looking for a trade match.
 Once found, the Matcher issues a swap request to the exchange.
     Matchers are the engine of the exchange and are rewarded for their efforts by accumulating the price spreads of the swaps they initiate.
 Matchers also provide current bid/ask price and OHLCV (Open, High, Low, Close, Volume) information on demand via a public network port.
 - Transaction fees
-  - Solana transaction fees are paid for by the transaction submitters who are the Investors and Matchers.
+  - Safecoin transaction fees are paid for by the transaction submitters who are the Investors and Matchers.

 ## Exchange startup